 Instead, Try This Alternative Strategy To Create Content That Will Grow Your Local Landing Pages

-Create unique articles on topics consumers search for on the road to hiring you.
+Create unique content on topics consumers search for on the road to hiring you.
 All sales start have a starting point.
 Knowing how your customers think, explore, research, and then eventually hire someone to help solve their issue is data you must understand if your marketing strategy/SEO strategy is to make sense.

 And be repeatable.